rendering of Geary Boulevard

 How can I get involved and stay informed?

-As the rezoning moves through the adoption process, zoning proposals and related topics will be reviewed at hearings at the Planning Commission and the Board of Supervisors; each of these venues is open to the public and provides space for participation.
-Sign up here to receive updates, as well as notifications about how to get involved.
+As the rezoning moves through the adoption process, it will continue to be discussed at hearings at the Planning Commission and the Board of Supervisors; each of these venues is open to the public and provides the opportunity for participation and comment.

 Will my input and feedback be considered during the rezoning process?